zamazan4ik/awesome-pgo/article/article.md

 TODO: add info about ASOS
 TODO: add a diagram about how our applications are deployed on OS

-Before we talked about optimizing with LTO/PGO/PLO our own applications.
-But in 99.99(9)% cases we run software on operating systems.
+Before we talked about optimizing with LTO/PGO/PLO our applications.
+But in 99.99(9)% cases, we run software on operating systems.
 But what if we try to PGO optimize an operating system too?

 Already there are multiple PGO tests on this topic: